Workplace support strategies

-Although many people now survive cancer treatment, your employee or the person they are caring for may die from their illness.
+Although many people survive cancer treatment, your employee or the person they are caring for may die from their illness.

 Even if the team has known that a colleague is terminally ill, it can be extremely difficult to come to terms with their death.
 People will react differently and some team members will need your support, personally as well as professionally.
 This could be an exhausting time for you.
 Remember to look after your own needs and be aware of where you can get support from too.

-If anyone at work needs someone to talk to, they can contact the Macmillan Support Line on 0808 808 00 00 for emotional support.
+If anyone at work needs someone to talk to, whether or not there is an in-house counselling service, they can contact us for emotional support.
 They can also contact Cruse Bereavement Care.

 We have a series of videos on work and cancer.
 Our short film Managing bereavement and end of life offers advice on how to cope with these issues and includes stories about how they have affected real lives in the workplace.

 An employee that is caring for someone who is dying may start to need more time off.
 You may need to be flexible about this.